Zone 0: California's Ember-Resistant 5-Foot Zone (2026)

 Most homes destroyed in wildfires don't burn because a wall of flame reaches them — they ignite from embers that blow in ahead of the fire and land on or against the house itself.
 CAL FIRE and the Insurance Institute for Business & Home Safety (IBHS) both point to ember exposure, not direct flame contact, as the dominant cause of home loss in wildfire-urban-interface fires.
 The area with the highest concentration of ember-caused ignitions is the ground immediately touching the structure — vents, siding, decks, and anything combustible piled against the wall.

-Current regulatory status (as of July 2026)
+Current regulatory status (as of August 2026)

 This is the part that keeps changing, so here's exactly where things stand.
-In March 2025, Governor Newsom's Executive Order N-18-25 directed the Board of Forestry to adopt Zone 0 regulations by December 31, 2025.
+In February 2025, Governor Newsom's Executive Order N-18-25 directed the Board of Forestry to adopt Zone 0 regulations by December 31, 2025.
 That deadline passed with no final rule adopted — the Board's advisory committee cited affordability and feasibility concerns and paused work into early 2026.

 The Board has said implementation will lean on education and outreach rather than penalties, at least initially.
 Because the rule isn't final, exact dates and details can still change — check the Board's page directly before treating any specific date as locked in.